kevingivens/site/content/blog/post5.md

 Summary: Local Volatility Surface in PyQL

-Following on my previous [post](lostinthelyceum.com/Black-Variance-Surface-in-PyQL.html), I wanted to review the important concept in local volatility.
+Following on my previous [post](lostinthelyceum.com/Black-Variance-Surface-in-PyQL.html), I wanted to review the important concept of Local Volatility.

 Many [books](https://books.google.com/books/about/The_Volatility_Surface.html?id=P7ASlvLRsKMC&source=kp_book_description)
 and articles [1](https://en.wikipedia.org/wiki/Local_volatility), [2](http://web.math.ku.dk/~rolf/teaching/ctff03/Gatheral.1.pdf) are dedicated
 to discussing this topic.
-I won't be able to discuss it in great detail in a blog post I just want to give a basic overview along with implementation details in PyQL.
+I won't go into great detail in a blog post I just want to give a basic overview along with implementation details in PyQL.

+Essentially, the idea of Local Volatility is the identify the *unique*, *level-dependent* diffusion that *exactly* reproduces market implied volatilities.
+The contribution of [Dupire](https://web.archive.org/web/20120907114056/http://www.risk.net/data/risk/pdf/technical/2007/risk20_0707_technical_volatility.pdf) was to show that this unique diffusion exists along with a practical prescription for deriving it from market quotes.

-Essentially, the idea of Local Volatility is to first consider a diffusion of the following form
+ mais to first consider a diffusion of the following form

 $$